fomightez/mini-pipelines/README.md

 Tangentially Related
 --------------------

-'REAL' pipelining, see [Luigi](https://github.com/spotify/luigi)- Luigi is a Python (2.7, 3.3, 3.4, 3.5, 3.6) package that helps you build complex pipelines of batch jobs.
+'REAL' pipelining, for when I outgrow shell scripts and using subprocess, see [Luigi](https://github.com/spotify/luigi)- Luigi is a Python (2.7, 3.3, 3.4, 3.5, 3.6) package that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization, handling failures, command line integration, and much more.
 Looks like it is what Spotify uses.